DiplomacySwiss delegation satisfied with agreement at world climate conference

 A total of at least 1.3 trillion US dollars is to flow annually until 2035, 300 billion of which is to come primarily from industrialized countries.
 The 300 billion and thus a tripling of the previous amounts can be achieved, said environmental ambassador Felix Wertli afterwards by telephone to the Keystone-SDA news agency.

-The money should enable developing countries to pay for more climate protection and adapt to the fatal consequences of global warming - such as more frequent droughts, storms and floods.
+The money is intended to help developing countries pay for more climate protection and adapt to the fatal consequences of global warming - such as more frequent droughts, storms and floods.

 Contribution not yet defined

 Switzerland - like all other countries - is not specifically obliged to make payments as a result of the decision taken at the UN Climate Change Conference (COP29).
 The Federal Council will adopt a report in 2025 in which a "fair" contribution from Switzerland will be defined, said Wertli.
-He emphasized that it was not just about paying more money directly.
-It was also about mobilizing funds.
+It is not just about paying more money directly, but also about mobilizing funds.

 In an interview with Swiss radio and television in the run-up to the agreement, Environment Minister Albert Rösti described the expectations of developing countries as "beyond good and evil".
-Switzerland is already fulfilling its historic obligation by "already contributing 700 million per year to climate protection, proportionally more than can be expected of it compared to other countries", said Rösti in the interview published on Friday.
+Switzerland is already fulfilling its historic obligation by "already contributing 700 million per year to climate protection, proportionally more than can be expected of it compared to other countries", said Rösti.

 More donor countries and additional funds